stephenanayashilliard/MechaCar_Statistical_Analysis/README.md

 ### T-Test Summary of Findings

-- In your MechaCarChallenge.RScript, write an RScript using the t.test() function to determine if the PSI across all manufacturing lots is statistically different from the population mean of 1,500 pounds per square inch.
+- Using the t.test() function to determine if the PSI across all manufacturing lots is statistically different from the population mean of 1,500 pounds per square inch.
+ - The p-value for all manufacturing lots was .06028 and above the significance level of 0.05 therefore the summary of all manufacturing lots are statistically similar.
-- Next, write three more RScripts in your MechaCarChallenge.RScript using the t.test() function and its subset() argument to determine if the PSI for each manufacturing lot is statistically different from the population mean of 1,500 pounds per square inch.
+- Using the t.test() function and its subset() argument, determine if the PSI for each individual manufacturing lot is statistically different from the population mean of 1,500 pounds per square inch.
+ - Lot 1
+  - The p-value for manufacturing lot 1 was 1.0 and well above the significance level of 0.05, therefore the two means are statistically similar.
+ - Lot 2
+  - The p-value for manufacturing lot 2 was 0.6072 and above the significance level of 0.05, therefore the two means are statistically similar.
+ - Lot 3
+  - The p-value for manufacturing lot 3 was 0.04168 and is below the significance level of 0.05, therefore the two means are statistically not similar.

 ## Study Design: MechaCar vs Competition

-This is a short description of a statistical study that can quantify how the MechaCar performs against the competition.
+Suggested statistical study that can quantify how the MechaCar performs against the competition.
 In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.
-In your description, address the following questions:
 - What metric or metrics are you going to test?
 - What is the null hypothesis or alternative hypothesis?
 - What statistical test would you use to test the hypothesis?
 And why?
 - What data is needed to run the statistical test?

+Suggested statistical study that can quantify how the MechaCar cost ver safety rating performs against the competition.
+The hypothesis is that there are significant differences in performance between MechCar and their competition.
+To perform the study, data from both MechaCar and all competitive companies would needed for cost of vehicle and the  overall saftely rating as well as federal and state requirements for overall safety standards.

+To perform this analysis we would do a simple linear regression for each car company comparing the cost of their vehicles to their safetly rating.
+We would also do a t-test to find out if the mean safety rating for each company is equal to the mean federal overall safety standards.
+After these findings we would use a chi-squared test to discover is there categorical frequencies between the different manufacturers.